AnneCecile2935/holbertonschool-higher_level_programming/javascript-dom_manipulation/README.md

 - JavaScript code follows **semistandard** style.
 - No use of `var`; only `let` and `const`.
 - HTML should not reload for any DOM change or API call.
-- A `README.md` file is included at the root of the project.

 ---